pbouzakis/spak/doc/philosophy.md

 ## What do you mean by "core logic"?
 A feature, module, functionality should be written without concerns of the details.
 This might not always be possible but it is a preferable way to start development, as it most likely that those details will change.

-We recommend an approach where you first identity your use cases from requirements.
+We recommend an approach where you first identify your use cases from requirements.
 Let's say our system needs to add an item to shopping.
-Our first use case might be to *add an item to the shopping*.
+Our first use case might be to *add an item to the order*.

 We will represent the use case with an [Action](./app-actions-and-events.md), which is simply a command object.
 We will call this `AddItemToOrder`.
 While exploring this use case we find we need the following objects: `Order` and `Item`.
 We also will need to fetch and save this data to some storage object, and probably notify the user the item was successfully saved.